ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/memory_mindfulness.md

 - Must
 - Have To

-These terms collectively form a list that serves as a mighty fist used to cognitively beat ourselves up.
+These terms collectively form a list that serves as a mighty fist that we use to cognitively beat ourselves up.

 ### Tackling "Should"

 Should is a simple verb that connotes obligation.
 It often incorporates a tone of morality or criticism.
-When it comes from someone outside us, it often implies a needed correction.
+When it comes from someone other than ourself, it often implies a needed correction.
 It can be critical, implying insufficiency or inefficiency.

 ### The Actual Activity

 Become conscious of when you say to yourself anything that includes the "should demand."
 Notice how often you use it in your thinking, then deliberately reframe and rephrase the self-message.

-Reframe example: "The freezer needs attention because it's hard to see everything in the back."
+Reframe example: "This freezer needs attention because it is impossible to see anything in the back!"

 Rephrase example: "OK.
 How long would it take me to take care of this?
-I know it takes about half an hour.
+I've done it before and I know it takes about half an hour.
 It's a fairly mindless task, so I can do it with the radio on and catch up with the news.
 I can fit it in today after school."

 > "Reframing and rephrasing can significantly alter our perception of tasks and reduce the stress associated with them."